NJNU-CLW/CAPLD/README.md

     python code/figure_plot.py
     ```

-## Citation

-If you use CAPLD in your research, please cite:

-Wei, T., Li, J.,Tse, C.,Yao, M.,Chen, Q. (2025).
-A Lexical Database and its Diachronic Sub-database of Chinese Ancient Poetry from 207 BC to 1911 AD.
-Scientific Data.

 ## License

 The CAPLD database and scripts are released under the MIT License.
 External resources are redistributed only via citation; please consult their original licenses.